bentrevett/numberworld/README.md

 The agent is represented by a white square and all of the *objects* in the environments are represented by colored numbers.
 The objects can be one of 6 colors - red, blue, green, yellow, purple, cyan - and a number between 0 and 9.

-The state is a (I, O) tuple, where I is the instruction and O is the observation.
-The instruction consists of two words, a color and a number, e.g. "blue 5".
-The observation is the raw pixel representation of the environment.
+The state is a (O, I) tuple, where O is the observation and I is the instruction.
+The observation is the raw pixel representation of the environment The instruction consists of two words, a color and a number, e.g. "blue 5".
+The observation is 10x10 (by default) grid represented by a 70x70 pixel image (each cell is 7x7 pixels).
 The instruction has already been numericalized and the dictionary can be accessed via the environment's `itos` attribute.
-The state is 10x10 (by default) grid represented by a 70x70 pixel image (each cell is 7x7 pixels).

 The goal of the agent is to reach the object denoted by the instruction, within the time-limit, whilst avoiding the incorrect objects.
 The agent's actions are moving a single cell north, south, east or west.
 The agent receives a positive reward for touching the correct object (+1 by default), a negative reward for touching an incorrect object or reaching the time-limit (-1 reward and 250 time-steps by default) and a neutral reward at all other times (0 by default).
 If the agent tries to go off the grid, it receives a neutral reward and stays where it is.
 The episode ends whenever an object is touched or the time-limit is reached.